cartermcgee/command_shell/README.md

-After building the gradle project, the runnable jar will be in /build/libs/
+After building the gradle project with "gradle build", the runnable jar will be in /build/libs/